psu-hcr/lus-rosscripts/README.md

 ## Run a simple example Joint 2 and Joint 6 each from 0deg to 90deg
 ### In Simulation
-Step 1: Run command below to launch Gazebo with IIWA in position-control mode.Choose "position" and stiffness "150" on smartpad
+Step 1: Run command below to launch Gazebo with IIWA in position-control mode.

 	$ roslaunch iiwa_gazebo iiwa_gazebo.launch controller:=PositionController